Three original Rife Machines have been found. Find out how they really worked by reading:

 We built both the Aubrey Scoon Beam Ray replica ray tube instrument and the 1953 AZ-58 Beam Ray replica ray tube Rife Machine.
 The 1953 AZ-58 (Rife instrument made by Life Labs) was built from schematics that are on Stan Truman’s site, http://www.rife.org, under AZ-58 research information.
 This AZ-58 instrument is nearly the same as the original Rife Ray #5 or Beam Ray Clinical instrument and schematics can be found on this page.

 Both Aubrey Scoon’s instrument and the original Beam Ray instrument use sine wave audio frequencies and the 1953 AZ-58 uses square wave audio frequencies.
 We tested the AZ-58 and Aubrey Scoon’s replica for penetration and found that at about 32 inches from the body full penetration of the carrier frequency emitted from the ray tube was lost with our frequency detection device.
 This test was done in this manner.
 A B&K frequency counter was used and the antenna was put in a fold of body tissue on the front of the body.
 The ray tube was put behind the person and move backwards until the carrier frequency could no longer be read through the person’s body.
-John Crane listed the AZ-58 as outputting 14 watts out of the ray tube but we tested it and found it outputs at least 30 to 40 watts.
-The 1950's Aubrey Scoon instrument puts out about 30 to 40 watts also.
+John Crane listed the AZ-58 as outputting 14 watts out of the ray tube but we tested it and found it outputs about 50 watts.
+The 1950's Aubrey Scoon instrument puts out about 50 watts also.

 Rife: “The ray tube is a partially directional antenna.”